HackYourFuture-CPH/program/courses/Foundation/intro-to-javascript/week1/assignment.md

 ### Goodboy-Oldboy (A dog age calculator)

 > The same friend (who by the way loves dogs) asks how old his dog will be in 2045.
-Hmm you think, lets make this into a product as well!
+Hmm you think, let's make this into a product as well!
 > Dogs age can either be measured in dog years or in human years, this we want to take into consideration!

-Like before lets create three variables but this time we call them `dogYearOfBirth`, `dogYearFuture` and `dogYear`.
+Like before, let's create three variables, but this time we call them `dogYearOfBirth`, `dogYearFuture` and `dogYear`.
 We add an extra variable called `shouldShowResultInDogYears`.
 If it is `true` we should show the result in dog years, if it is false we should show it in human years.
 What do we call this type of variable?
 Now dependent on `shouldShowResultInDogYears` log this string out:
 "Your dog will be 10 human years old in 2027" or
 "Your dog will be 70 dog years old in 2027"